 One Man's Story with an Adjustable Height Desk

 Do you work 8, 9 even 10 hours a day in an office?
 I do and have been doing so for 20 years.
 A couple of years ago, my doctor said half of the issues I complained about could be improved if I focused on doing little things to help myself during the hours I spent working.
-With the help of my beautiful wife Kathy, my daughter "Nurse" Megan and a friend who is a physical therapist, we went to my office and put this plan into place.
+With the help of my beautiful wife Kathy and a friend who is a physical therapist, we went to my office and put this plan into place.
 I can tell you that while all of my problems are not gone, a number of them are better and a few have left the building.
 So what were my problems?
 High cholesterol, overweight, lower back pain, daily headache, constipation (sorry), sciatic nerve issues and too tired to enjoy myself after work.
 I know, isn't this all about getting older?
 That's what I thought, but if making some changes could help any of these issues, I was on board.
 With 6 months behind me now, I have lost 16 pounds and am still a little overweight, my cholesterol is better, not great, I still have some lower back pain but it is better and the headaches and sciatic nerve issues are gone.
 Here is a list of the recommendations my "Team" came up with and how effective I think they were.

 - The Goal - Increase my water intake to 32 ounces per day at work.

 - The Plan - Kathy sends a 32 ounce jug of our filtered water from home and a paper Dixie cup to work with me.

 - The Result - Pretty good.
 I allowed myself one cup of coffee in the morning instead of the three I was used to and I cut out the "soda pop" after lunch that had become a habit.
 The lack of caffeine took a few days to get used to and I now make more trips to the mens room than ever before, but the end result is definitely positive.

 - The Goal - Get off my butt and on my feet.